hjkilleen/fronts/README.md

-# fronts
+# READ ME

-This is a repository for all of the data and analysis associated with my project on plankton dynamics at small scale nearshore fronts.
+This repository contains all of the data and analysis associated with a study on how small-scale topographic fronts along an exposed coast structure plankton communities and facilitate retention.
+This project was funded by the Bilinski Educational Foundation, the University of California Natural Reserve System, and the American Philosophical Society.
+It also forms part of my dissertation accessible via ProQuest.